Fatima Bernawi

-Fatima Mohammed Bernawi (1939 – 3 November 2022) (also transliterated Barnawi; فاطمة برناوي) was an Afro-Palestinian, who was involved in the Palestinian Freedom Movement of the mid-1960s, a significant period of the Israeli–Palestinian conflict.
-She was known as the first Palestinian woman to have organized an operation in Israel—the attempted bombing of a movie theatre in October 1967.
+Fatima Mohammed Bernawi (1939 – 3 November 2022) (also transliterated Barnawi; فاطمة برناوي) was a Palestinian militant who was involved with Fatah in the mid-1960s, a significant period in the Israeli–Palestinian conflict.
+She was known for the attempted bombing of a movie theatre full of Israeli civilians in October 1967.

 Background and early life

 Bernawi was born in Jerusalem in 1939.
-At the age of nine, during the 1948 Nakba, her mother who is of Palestinian descent moved their family from Jerusalem to a refugee camp near Amman.
+In 1948 at the age of nine, during the Nakba, her mother who is Palestinian was displaced from Jerusalem to a refugee camp near Amman.
 However, they later returned to Palestine to her Nigerian father, who had fought in the 1936 Palestine revolt, and who had remained behind.